 Singer: Imagine you’re on a lifeboat, and the titanic has just sunk.
 People are swimming all around you.
 You can save five lives.
 There’s one person floating off in one direction, and there are five people stuck under an overturned lifeboat in the other direction, so you can’t see them.
 But you know they are alive and can be saved.
 Given only one choice, which direction would you row?

 NCMM: OK, you got me there.
 But wait a minute.
 Does saving lives really help the world, given that we are way overpopulated already?
 Won’t a person “saved” now just die of starvation next year, or decrease the wellbeing of all the remaining living people so there is no net gain?

 Singer: Actually, the effect is the opposite.
 Saving lives (decreasing childhood mortality) has a very powerful effect in reducing the birth rate in developing countries.
-Mothers become less afraid of losing children, so they have less of them.
+Mothers become less afraid of losing children, so they have fewer of them.
 Also, as the education and productivity of societies rises, the birth rate drops.
-This has been scientifically documented and the effect is enormous – so powerful that most rich countries actually have shrinking populations based on birth rate alone - immigration is the only thing that provides net growth.
+This has been scientifically documented and the effect is enormous – so powerful that most rich countries actually have shrinking populations based on birth rate alone – immigration is the only thing that provides net growth.